-- 1. This project shall be developed in accordance with the plans marked as Tab D of Exhibit XX [12/31 Post-Hearing Submission] of the record, as modified by guidelines, conditions, and standards herein. - 2.
+- 1. This project shall be developed in accordance with the plans marked as Tab D of Exhibit 50 of the record, as modified by guidelines, conditions, and standards herein. - 2.
 The University shall have flexibility from the rear yard and court provisions of the Zoning Regulations as shown on the approved plans. - 3.
 The project shall be used for any use permitted in the C-4 Zone District provided that at least 6,637 square feet of gross floor area on the ground floor is set aside for retail and service uses. - 4.
-The project shall provide parking as shown on the approved plans, provided that the University shall be permitted to make alterations to the size and design of the underground parking garage, provided that the garage contains approximately 154 striped parking spaces, which requirement may be satisfied with any combination of handicapped, full-sized, compact, valet and tandem spaces. - 5.
-The project shall provide loading consistent with the approved plans.
-The University shall abide by the Loading Management Plan detailed on Exhibit 34, Tab C of the Record.
+The project shall provide parking as shown on the approved plans, except that the University shall be permitted to make alterations to the size and design of the underground parking garage, provided that the garage contains approximately 154 striped parking spaces, which requirement may be satisfied with any combination of accessible, full-sized, compact, valet and tandem spaces.
+The Project shall provide a minimum of 52 bicycle spaces, as shown in the Plans. - 5.
+The Project shall provide loading consistent with the approved plans.
+The University shall abide by the Loading Management Plan detailed on Exhibit 34, Tab C of the record.